 Be extra cautious, kind, and sensitive!
 The online environment offers a level playing field.
 Factors such as appearance, age, disabilities, race, etc. are not visible.
 However, because of the lack of body language, students and teachers may offend each other, often without intending to do so.
 Be polite and sensitive when replying to posted comments.
 Don't "say" anything online that you would not tell to someone's face.

 Don't stay lost and confused!
 When students get overwhelmed, they drop.
 Often the mode of learning is blamed, when in fact they didn't ask for help when they were lost or confused.
 If you are unclear about something, it is very likely that others in the course have the same question.
 Send an email message or call your instructor, or post a message in the discussion forum.
 Your instructors are very interested in your success!

 Go beyond the call of duty!
 Take advantage of the links to supplementary materials that your instructor has gathered for you.
 They will give you a more in-depth analysis of the course content.

 Stay in touch!
 Stay "connected" with the course, your instructor, and your classmates.
 Don't allow yourself to fall behind.
 Stay involved.

-~ Click on NEXT to continue ~
+~ Click on RETURN to end tour ~

 This orientation was originally developed by Vivie Sinou as part of a grant from the Chancellor's Office, CA, 1999-00, and was adapted for Foothill College.
 The webpages were designed with ideas from Maricopa Center for Learning & Instruction, Illinois Online Network, and input from members of the California Community College Distance Learning Consortium.